medusajs/medusa-starter-default/src/jobs/README.md

 A scheduled job is a function executed at a specified interval of time in the background of your Medusa application.

+> Learn more about scheduled jobs in [this documentation](https://docs.medusajs.com/learn/fundamentals/scheduled-jobs).

 A scheduled job is created in a TypeScript or JavaScript file under the `src/jobs` directory.

 For example, create the file `src/jobs/hello-world.ts` with the following content: